APPLICATION &

 DUT IMPACT

-Durban University of Technology (DUT) officially launched the ENVISION2030 Living Values Framework, comprising five core values: transparency,…
+Durban University of Technology (DUT) is guided by the ENVISION2030 Living Values Framework, which comprises five core values: